gamdez/gamdez/README.md

-Bienvenidos a mi github.
-Welcome.
+Hello there!

-Studying/working on personal projects involved with biomass generation.
+Just learning and working on some personal projects here :)

 <!---
 gamdez/gamdez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.